Lindblom joins Flyers following cancer treatment

 Lindblom had 11 goals and 18 points in 30 games this season and proved a key part early in the Flyers' resurgence as they earned the No. 1 seed in the Eastern Conference after the NHL restart.
 Lindblom is a finalist for the Bill Masterton Memorial Trophy, which is awarded annually by the NHL to the player who best embodies the qualities of perseverance, sportsmanship and dedication to the game.

-"I think he was real nervous, real excited to be back with the group," Flyers coach Alain Vigneault said.
+"I think he was real nervous, real excited to be back with the group," Flyers coach Alain Vigneault said before Game 3.
 "The group was obviously ecstatic to have him back even though it was just a morning skate.
 He's a great young man, beautiful smile, happy to have him around."

 "It's been everything," he said.
 "They talk to me as if I'm still on the team even if I'm not there.
 Those tough weeks when I felt so bad and trying to think about life, they call me or text me and help me get more energy.
 It helps me through the whole process."